-Lonely Planet named this unbelievably quaint town in northern Hyogo as one of Japan’s best onsen destinations.
-It has everything you need for a weekend of relaxation and proper Japanese hospitality.
+Lonely Planet named this charming resort town in northern Hyogo as Japan’s best hot spring destination.
+With seven tattoo-friendly bathhouses, dozens of traditional ryokan (Japanese inns), and various cultural activities, Kinosaki Onsen boasts everything travelers need for a weekend getaway of relaxation and proper Japanese hospitality.

-There are many traditional festivals in Kinosaki, including the Onsen Festival held on April 23rd and 24th to commemorate the death of founder Dochi Shonin, and the Furosato Festival, known for its evening fireworks display in August.
+Celebrations include the Onsen Festival, held on April 23 and 24 to commemorate the death of Dochi Shonin, and the Toro Nagashi Lantern Festival held in August.